mehdi-aouadi/mehdi-aouadi.github.io/about.md

 permalink: /about/
 ---

+{% include typed-text-about.html %}

-I not only a fan of programming.
+I not only a fan of Computers.
 I am a Software Engineer.
-I started programming at the age

 I actually live in Paris and I help companies developing, refactoring or maintaining their software.